lucacaccav/Networking_2_project/README.md

 *** Results: 100% dropped (0/12 received)
 ```

 2. Then add a slice and activate it.
 For example, add slice_one_topology_A.txt.
-When it asks, enter the id representing the slice two from the keyboard, for example 123.
+When it asks, enter the id representing the slice one from the keyboard, for example 123.
 Slice one topology A is the following:

 ![alt text](slice_one_topology_A.png "slice_one_topology_A")